 Want to keep your feet dry?
 Shoe leather is only as good as the care you give it.
-Here we take a look at the best ways to waterproof your shoes – tips for keeping rain out, natural oils in, and your toes snug and trench-foot free.
+Here we take a look at the best ways to waterproof your leather shoes – tips for keeping rain out, natural oils in, and your toes snug and trench-foot free.

 Why you need to waterproof shoes